jnunemaker/nunes/README.md

 ### But wait, there's more!!!

-In addition to doing all that work for you out of the box, I also allow you to wrap your own code with instrumentation.
+In addition to doing all that automagical work for you, I also allow you to wrap your own code with instrumentation.
 I know, I know, sounds too good to be true.

 ```ruby
 class User < ActiveRecord::Base